glenlong/wedding/src/content/posts/father-of-the-bride-speech-outline.md

 But if you do want to try something humorous, you could relate your ‘wise’ comments back to the earlier observations and stories about your daughter.

-For example you could give tongue-in-cheek advice to the groom about ‘handling’ his new bride, based on your experiences as her father.
+For example you could give tongue-in-cheek advice to the Groom about ‘handling’ his new Bride, based on your experiences as her father.

 ## And that’s it!